 Social and multi-media friendly

-WordPress is compatible with a variety of media such as text, images, audio, and video files, making it the best choice if you intend on using a multi-media approach to your web design.
+WordPress is compatible with a variety of media such as text, images, audio, and video files, making it the best choice if you intend to use a multi-media approach to your web design.
 The best web content is usually composed of a variety of different media, which gives users the option to either listen to a video demo, read a description, or browse pictures.
-We all digest content differently and by diversifying your content, you appeal to more people.
+We all digest content differently, and by diversifying your content, you appeal to more people.
 Additionally, WordPress allows you to quickly and easily share and highlight your social media!
-Through the use of plugins and widgets, you can add social media icons to your page, or even set up auto-scheduling to multiple social media sites and post directly from WordPress.
-Yes, you read that correctly, you can post to social media through WordPress (using plugins), which is an excellent feature if you find managing multiple sites and social media platforms difficult.
+Through plugins and widgets, you can add social media icons to your page or even set up auto-scheduling to multiple social media sites and post directly from WordPress.
+Yes, you read that correctly!
+You can post to social media through WordPress (using plugins), an excellent feature if you find managing multiple sites and social media platforms difficult.

 WordPress is secure

 One of the most important features of any website is security and privacy.
 WordPress is committed to keeping your data private and secure.
 Additionally, the software is constantly being monitored and updated to ensure safety and security for all users.
 Most servers that host WordPress will also provide an SSL certificate, or secure sockets layer, which is the global standard for online security that adds a necessary layer of protection to you and all those who interact with your website.
-You may also be happy to know that websites with an SSL rank higher on Google’s algorithm and other search engines, which increases your SEO!
-Lastly, WordPress has a powerful spam filter that keeps your site free of junk and potentially harmful content.
+Websites with an SSL rank higher on Google’s algorithm and other search engines, which increases your SEO!
+Additionally, WordPress has a powerful spam filter that keeps your site free of junk and potentially harmful content.